Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 In total, lifetimes fulfill two roles for Rust:

-1. As I've said, to know when to deallocate objects on the heap.
+1. To know when to deallocate objects on the heap.

 2. The other is to know when it's safe to dereference a pointer, never mind where it points.